Aubacca/markdowns/angular/angular.md

 #### Wiring up the Root Store Module to your Application

-Now that we have built our Root Store Module, composed of Feature Store Modules, let’s add it to the main app.module.ts and show just how neat and clean the wiring up process is.
+Now that we have built our Root Store Module, composed of Feature Store Modules, let's add it to the main app.module.ts and show just how neat and clean the wiring up process is.

-1. Add RootStoreModule to your application’s NgModule.imports array.
+1. Add RootStoreModule to your application's NgModule.imports array.
 Make sure that when you import the module to pull from the barrel export

 ```javascript
 import { RootStoreModule } from "./root-store";
 ```

-2. Here’s an example container component that is using the store
+2. Here's an example container component that is using the store

 ```javascript
 import { Component, OnInit } from '@angular/core';